-Total MTS-Pentecostal Theology Program Requirements: 48 Credit Hours the area of Biblical Studies, which has had a global impact within the Pentecostal tradition and within the broader discipline of Biblical Studies, are brought to bear in this degree concentration in an intentional way, offering candidates for this degree the opportunity to study and research at the intersection of Biblical Studies and Pentecostal theology.
+Total MTS-Pentecostal Theology Program Requirements: 48 Credit Hours concentration is designed to give students an opportunity to acquire focused knowledge in the specific discipline of Biblical Studies.
+The distinctive approach and contributions of the Pentecostal Theological Seminary in the area of Biblical Studies, which has had a global impact within the Pentecostal tradition and within the broader discipline of Biblical Studies, are brought to bear in this degree concentration in an intentional way, offering candidates for this degree the opportunity to study and research at the intersection of Biblical Studies and Pentecostal theology.

-MASTER OF THEOLOGICAL STUDIES - BIBLICAL STUDIES CONCENTRATION (60 Credit Hours)
+MASTER OF THEOLOGICAL STUDIES -BIBLICAL STUDIES CONCENTRATION (60 Credit Hours)